His name is Lucius Scipio Servius, or Skipio to those who call him friend.

 The two flee as Skipio steps over their fallen leader.

-“Sex isn’t a combat sport,” Planus scolds with a smile.
+“Sex isn’t a combat sport,” Planus says.

-“We shall agree to disagree,” says Skipio.
+Skipio smiles.
+“We shall agree to disagree,”

 “Tell me, friend, how did carnal bliss become such a violent enterprise for you?”
 Planus asks without judgment.
-“We grew up together, our shared desire for men bone-deep, yet I’ve no desire to beat my lover senseless,”
+“We grew up together, our shared desire for men bone-deep.
+Yet, I’ve no desire to beat my lover senseless,”

-“Do you recall our first trip to Rome?”
+Skipio asks, “Do you recall our first trip to Rome?”

 Planus conjures the scene.